 - Appeal to underlying needs.
 If you understand the hiring manager’s problems you can focus on presenting skills or experience that would help.

 - Show your personality.
 Be a focussed business-like professional, but show genuine enthusiasm and a reason why you love this market, product or job.

 - Use key-words.
 If they want a widget manager and you say, “I’m a widget manager,” you’re halfway there already.
 Play to their highlighted desires in the job ad.

 - Include contact details.
 Don’t rely on your email address making it cleanly through an email trail.

 What not to include in your cover letter

 - Don’t repeat your resume.
 Present added value and hooks into your resume.

 - Avoid hyperbole and exaggeration.
 Don’t say, “I’m excellent at …”.
 Who says?

 - Don’t get off-track.
 Irrelevant words waste time and disappoint the reader.

 - Don’t beg.
-Emotional pleas show you as self-centred and are a turn off.
+Emotional pleas show you as self-centered and are a turn-off.